Hollywood Monsters (video game): Successor

 At the start, Pendulo conceived The Next Big Thing as a high-definition remake of Hollywood Monsters, but it increasingly drifted from this framework over time.
 Designer and writer Josué Monchan came to the conclusion that the original game's puzzle design and nonlinear structure did not hold up to modern standards.
-As a result, Pendulo created something that "is not a second part, nor a remake", Latiegui explained.
+As a result, Pendulo created something that "is not a second part, nor a remake", as Latiegui explained.
 Rather, the team borrowed heavily from Hollywood Monsters and attempted to take its ideas in new directions.
 Sue Bergman and Ron Ashman were removed in favor of new protagonists: reporters Dan Murray and Liz Allaire of The Quill.
 As with Hollywood Monsters, The Next Big Thing takes place in a fantasy version of Hollywood where monsters act in films.
 The story explores the film industry's shift away from monster movies, which threatens to leave their casts out of work.
 Pendulo tried to imbue the game with a feminist outlook; Monchan called Hollywood Monsters "a bit male chauvinist" in retrospect.
 The Next Big Thing launched in the United States on April 21, 2011.
 In late 2012, it received an iOS release under the name Hollywood Monsters.